ProcessPA/jekyll-site/_posts/2016-11-04-recognizing-your-volunteers.md

 #### Repetition

-Try to do it as often as you can in an informal manner to sincerely show your appreciation [click reference](http://biturlz.com/bxxLkvd).
+Try to do it as often as you can in an informal manner to sincerely show your appreciation.
 Scheduling times to let volunteers know can be helpful to ensure we don’t forget in the busyness of things.

 #### Ways